speediedan/finetuning-scheduler/README.md

 [FinetuningScheduler](https://finetuning-scheduler.readthedocs.io/en/stable/api/finetuning_scheduler.fts.html#finetuning_scheduler.fts.FinetuningScheduler) is simple to use yet powerful, offering a number of features that facilitate model research and exploration:

-- easy specification of flexible finetuning schedules with explicit or regex-based parameter selection
+- easy specification of flexible fine-tuning schedules with explicit or regex-based parameter selection
   - implicit schedules for initial/naive model exploration
   - explicit schedules for performance tuning, fine-grained behavioral experimentation and computational efficiency
-- automatic restoration of best per-phase checkpoints driven by iterative application of early-stopping criteria to each finetuning phase
+- automatic restoration of best per-phase checkpoints driven by iterative application of early-stopping criteria to each fine-tuning phase
-- composition of early-stopping and manually-set epoch-driven finetuning phase transitions
+- composition of early-stopping and manually-set epoch-driven fine-tuning phase transitions

 ______________________________________________________________________